Code-Institute-Submissions/milestone-project-one-8/README.md

 Stack Overflow was used to edit the default bootstrap4 navbar and the link can be found [here](https://stackoverflow.com/questions/42586729/bootstrap-4-change-hamburger-toggler-color)

 The [modal](https://getbootstrap.com/docs/4.3/components/modal/) and [form](https://getbootstrap.com/docs/4.3/components/forms/) was created using bootstrap 4

+My mentor Simen was very helpful for general advice and feedback during our scheduled meetings, particularly in ensuring the purpose matched the product and